MCurtner/Royal_Game_of_UR/README.md

 ### Getting Started

 To get started, simply clone the repository and open in Unreal Engine.
+Create a new branch for any new commits which will be reviewed and merged.